anggaraptra/anggaraptra/README.md

-Hi there 👋 My name is Anggara Putra
+Hi There 👋 My name is Anggara Putra
 ==============================

 * 🌍  I'm based in Bali, Indonesia
-* ✉️  You can contact me at [anggaraputrabali609@gmail.com | kadekanggaraptra@gmail.com]
+* ✉️  You can contact me at anggaraputrabali609@gmail.com | kadekanggaraptra@gmail.com
 * 🚀  I'm currently working on [Home](http://mylonelyhome.netlify.app/)